 Dr. James Fraser

-His current book projects are entitled Social Mix & the City: the plight for social justice and The Making of the Precarious City.
+His current book project is entitled The Making of the Precarious City.
 His work has been supported by multiple National Science Foundation awards, contracts with government agencies including the U.S. Department of Housing and Urban Development and the Federal Emergency Management Agency (FEMA), as well as foundations including the Ford, Annie E. Casey, and NeighborWorks America.
 Fraser has testified before the Unites States Congress on urban redevelopment and housing, and his research for FEMA has been used in legislative sessions to inform floodplain policymaking.
 His work can be found in a wide range of public and academic outlets, and he serves as a reviewer the National Science Foundation, as well as for numerous academic journals and university presses.